What Is ELD and How to Choose One?

 HOS247 ELD functioning diagram

-Although all elogs have to fulfill certain established requisites, not every device is equally reliable.
+Although all elogs have to fulfill certain requisites, not every device is equally reliable.
 How can motor carriers know that the solution they are purchasing is dependable?
 There are several crucial factors to consider when choosing a provider.
 Read about them in the next section.

 Choosing a Dependable ELD Provider